bigtreetech/docs/docs/Panda_Aura_A1mini.md

 - WiFi Connection Page

-    - After the first factory shipment or resetting to factory settings, entering this page will automatically scan for surrounding WiFi, or you can manually click to scan.
+    - Upon initial setup or after a factory reset, this page will automatically scan for available Wi-Fi networks.
+You can also manually initiate a scan.

         <img src=img/PandaAura/en/wifi_scan.png width="300"/>